testinnplayin/euler-exercises/README.md

 This is an exercise found at The Odin Project (http://www.theodinproject.com/web-development-101/javascript-basics?ref=lnav) It solves the first three Euler Problems found at https://projecteuler.net/archives.

 JavaScript was used to solve all three problems.
+Ruby was used in a second pass.

 The first one asks to sum up all numbers that are multiples of 3 and 5 between 1 and 1000.